VytDz/small_express_api/README.md

 Requires to have node installed on your machine.
 Requires postgreSql installed on your machine.
-Requires a config.json file, which hold your credentials:
+Requires a config.json file, which holds your credentials:

 {
     "user": "user",